heygrady/react-redux-notes/redux-wordpress.md

 ```

 ### Install redux-saga

-As discussed in our redux-saga note we need to add a [`src/store/sagas.js`](./redux-sagas-todos.md#srcstoresagasjs) file and use it in [`src/store/createStore.js`](redux-sagas-todos.md#srcstorecreatestorejs).
+As discussed in our [redux-saga note](./redux-sagas-todos.md) we will need to add a [`src/store/sagas.js`](./redux-sagas-todos.md#srcstoresagasjs) file and use it in [`src/store/createStore.js`](redux-sagas-todos.md#srcstorecreatestorejs).

 Please follow those links to configure redux-saga.
+In the previous tutorial sagas as discussed in great detail.

 # What are we building?

-We're going to build the simplest example with the WordPress API to illustrate how to read data and display it in a react-redux app.
-We're going to read [the posts API](http://v2.wp-api.org/reference/posts/) and show examples of using the API to fetch posts by ID and by slug.
+We're going to build a simple example with the WordPress API to illustrate how to read a list of posts and display them in a react-redux app.
+We're going to fetch data using [the posts API](http://v2.wp-api.org/reference/posts/) and show examples of using the API to fetch posts by slug.
 We're also going to be adding two routes to our app.
-A route that lists out posts and a route that shows a post detail page.
+One route that displays our list of posts and another that shows a post detail page.
 We'll set them up as nested routes.
-Finally we'll use the store to persist our requests.
+We'll also go into detail on how to create a module for storing and retrieving data from the redux store.

 A future addition to this tutorial might cover things like pagination and preloading the posts in a universal app.

+We're going to start with the interface first and then work our way back to our redux module where we'll actually work with the API.

 ## Adding a route to our starter-kit app

-Let's add a route that will show all of the posts returned by the API.
+Let's add a route that will show a list of the posts returned by the API.

 You can read more about [creating routes in the previous tutorial](./react-redux-starter-kit-todos.md#create-a-new-route).

 Here's some commands for creating the necessary new files.